greenm01/ec4x/docs/ec4x_specs.md

 Technological progress can experience sudden leaps due to unexpected Research Breakthroughs.
 These moments of serendipity inject variability into the game, rewarding players for consistent investment in R&D and offering the chance for significant, game-altering advances.

-#### Triggering a Research Breakthrough

-Research breakthroughs are triggered automatically twice per year:
+**Research breakthroughs are triggered automatically twice per year**:

-**Bi-Annual Roll (Turn 1 and Turn 7)**:
+Bi-Annual Roll (Turn 1 and Turn 7):
 - At the beginning of the year (Turn 1) and mid-year (Turn 7), the game system makes a 1d10 roll for each player.
 - The base chance for a breakthrough is 10%.
 - Players receive a +1% bonus for every 50 RP invested during the previous six turns (including ERP, SRP, and TRP combined).

-#### Breakthrough Types and Dice Roll
+**Breakthrough Types and Dice Roll**:

 If the breakthrough is successful, a second 1d10 roll determines the type of breakthrough achieved.
 Each result on the die corresponds to a specific breakthrough type: